robhagemans/pcbasic/pcbasic/encoding/README.md

 | Codepage   | Notes
 |------------|----------------------------------------------------------------
 |        864 | MS-DOS Arabic.
 Note that 0x25 is mapped to %, not ARABIC PERCENT SIGN.
-|        866 | MS-DOS Cyrillic Russian.
-Also known as Alternativny Variant.
 |        874 | MS-DOS Thai.
 Note that combining diacritics are not handled.
 |        932 | MS-DOS Japanese.
 Superset of Shift-JIS.
 5c, 7e are mapped to \, ~, not YEN, OVERLINE.
 |        936 | Windows Simplified Chinese GBK.
 Superset of GB2312/EUC-CN.